jjpaulo2/talks/readme.md

 # MY TALKS

-Material used in talks, tutorials, minicourses and seminars.
+List of talks, tutorials, minicourses and seminars.
+Here you can find some material used to present it.
+Do a conscientious use of this content.

 ### 2020